 1. Data-Driven Marketing

 More and more businesses are starting to use data-driven marketing strategies to create a targeted focus on the right customers.
 These strategies can include everything from creating a marketing campaign with ads that will only go to those who have been active online in the past few months or doing something as simple as creating Facebook posts or tweets aimed at people in your local area who would be interested in your brand.

 However, a lot of businesses tend to focus on social media when it comes to digital marketing.
 As the experts from Quantum Lifecycle Marketing point out, email and SMS marketing helps to create a really personalized message that hits home, that other forms of marketing just can’t achieve.
+Besides, email and SMS marketing are both very affordable, effective, and efficient ways to connect.
+For example, to kick off SMS marketing it simply takes integrating an SMS Gateway API in an already existing software and scheduling bulk SMS to reach many recipients at once with a well-written customizable pitch.
 Using the data you have to turn a casual buyer into a loyal customer, or even a fan of your business is the best thing you can do for the bottom line.

 That means looking at things like consumer purchase history, what they’ve commented on or liked in the past, and other interactions that can be analyzed through data.